Kearny Mesa, San Diego: History

-Beginning in 1955 with General Dynamics, numerous aerospace, electronic, and other industrial and office firms located in the area.
-There was also commercial development, particularly west of State Route 163.
+various aerospace and electronic firms were located in the industrial park.

+1995 San Diego tank rampage

+On May 17, 1995, Shawn Nelson stole an M60A3 Patton tank out of the California Army National Guard Armory in Linda Vista and went on a tank rampage through the streets of Linda Vista and then north to Kearny Mesa along Convoy Street.
+The 57-ton tank easily plowed through road signs, traffic lights, utility poles, and fire hydrants, and crushed approximately forty parked vehicles, including an RV.

+21st century

-On October 20, 2020, the Convoy District was designated as the Convoy Pan Asian Cultural & Business Innovation District.
+In 2020, the Convoy District was designated as a pan-Asian cultural and business district.

 Geography

-As implied by the name "mesa", the area is mostly flat.
+As implied by the word "mesa" in its name, the area is mostly flat.
 Kearny Mesa is located between the communities of Clairemont to the west, Tierrasanta to the east, Miramar/Mira Mesa to the north, and Linda Vista/Serra Mesa to the south.
-The area is bordered by the major highways of San Diego.
-Kearny Mesa is triangular with its base Highway 52 bordering the top side on the north and the two other sides being represented by Interstate 805 to the west and Highway 163 to the east and extending southward.
+The neighborhood is defined by the City of San Diego as the area bounded by State Route 52 (SR 52), Interstate 15 (I-15), Aero Drive, and I-805.
+The city also includes in its definition a stretch of land extending south of Aero Drive along the west side of I-15 to its junction with Friars Road.

 Montgomery Field is a local municipal airport in Kearny Mesa.
-The community is adjacent to Marine Corps Air Station Miramar.
+The community is also adjacent to Marine Corps Air Station Miramar.

 There are several residential developments in the community, among them Stonecrest, Kearny Lodge, and Royal Highlands.

 Climate

-Kearny Mesa has a semi-arid climate (Köppen climate classification: Bsk) with mild winters and warm, almost rainless summers.
+Kearny Mesa has a semi-arid climate (Köppen climate classification: BSk) with mild winters and warm, almost rainless summers.